 This study will explore whether the New Families intervention program provides a better approach for first-time fathers compared to the regular CHS program.

-Does New Families have a positive impact on first time fathers' self-efficacy, parental stress and mental health in the child's first year of life?
+Does New Families have an impact on first time fathers mental health and parental stress in the child's first year of life?

 The study will have a mixed method approach using questionnaires and in-depth interviews.